T2an/proxmox/docs/source/ceph.rst

 ----------

 By following these steps, you have successfully installed and configured Ceph and CephFS on Proxmox VE.
 This setup provides a robust, scalable storage solution for your virtual environment, allowing you to take full advantage of Ceph's distributed architecture and high availability.

-In the next section, we will cover advanced networking configurations in Proxmox VE.